In 2013 we will be involved in the organisation of 15 events all of which will offer a quality and value for money experience.

 The slight advantage of a road shoe is often well negated once you venture off road.

-Should you slip or fall because of incorrect footwear selection then the seconds you gain on the road may pale into insignificance compared to the discomfort or injury that may threaten your chances of finishing a race.
+Should you slip or fall because of incorrect footwear selection then the seconds you gain on the road may pale into insignificance compared to the discomfort or injury that may threaten your chances of finishing a race or the rest of the season.

 Select a rucksack / bum bag to suit your needs for the event.